-Our 2023 technical visits and workshops programme is currently being planned for members and non-members and will be advertised via the IRSE events pages.
-Last year's plans included:
+Ttechnical visits and workshops are currently being planned for members and non-members in 2024 and will be advertised via the IRSE events pages along with booking details (when available) and include

-The IRSE Minor Railways Section publishes a series of guidelines aimed at minor railways.
-All our guidance and documentation are available via the IRSE Minor Railways section library page.
+The IRSE Minor Railways Section publishes a series of guidelines aimed at minor and heritage railways.
+All our guidance and documentation is available free of charge via the IRSE Minor Railways Section library page